metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 ## Author Credits
 This section explains about author credits (see also [How to add Authors](#when-to-add-an-author))

-When entering books into BookBrainz, it's important to understand the difference between the concept of an <u>Edition</u>, the physical item you can hold in your hands, and the literary concept of <u>Works</u> that books contain. (see also [Wikipedia](https://en.wikipedia.org/wiki/Creative_work) for more information.)
+When entering books into BookBrainz, it's important to understand the difference between the concept of an <u>Edition</u>, the physical item you can hold in your hands, and the literary concept of <u>Works</u> that books contain. (see also [Wikipedia](https://en.wikipedia.org/wiki/Creative_work) for more information.)<br>
+{add an example of small collection of short stories by differnt author but only one autor name on the cover}

 BookBrainz is a _relationable database_ that tracks the links between different entities, such as, which <u>Author</u> (entity) actually wrote what <u>Work</u> (entity) and so on.
 But it also is a database of _credited_ information, that is, who is _credited_ as the author.<br>
 For the relationable part, we use _relationships_ in the database, typically, an "\[Author\] wrote \[Work\]" relationship.